mahek-mulla/Linked_List/README.md

 # Linked_List
-Singly Linked List, Doubly Linked List and Circular Linked List with add , delete , create and reverse operations.
+Singly Linked List, Doubly Linked List and (singly and doubly cll) Circular Linked List with add , delete , create and reverse operations.

 Hey everyone,
 Data Structures is one of the most important topics.